 The science section throws three basic passage types your way.
-You will encounter around three chart based “data representation” passages that tend to be easy in difficulty, about three experiment based “research summary” passages that are moderate in difficulty and one argument based “conflicting viewpoint” passage that is usually challenging in difficulty.
-Once you learn how to identify these passage types at a glance, you will be able navigate the section with a greater degree of confidence.
+You will encounter around three chart-based “data representation” passages that tend to be easy in difficulty, about three experiment-based “research summary” passages that are moderate in difficulty, and one argument-based “conflicting viewpoint” passage that is usually challenging in difficulty.
+Once you learn how to identify these passage types at a glance, you will be able to navigate the section with a greater degree of confidence.

 5. Keep track of who says what in conflicting viewpoint passages

 Conflicting viewpoint passages give students fits because they do not come with helpful charts and require test-takers to keep track of what two or more people/groups/theories say about a given topic.
 As you read these passages, you should constantly take notes and/or underline text that helps you keep track of who says what.
 If you can stay on top of which author or theory makes which claims, you will be able to avoid the confusion that makes conflicting viewpoint passages “hard.”